guardian-ils/guardian/INSTALL.md

 create your database.

-The below steps assumes your Linux is using `sudo` permisison model.
+The below steps assumes your Linux is using `sudo` permission model.
 If not, just login to root and run them.

 ```
 export DB_USER="some_username"